schibsted/spid-tech-docs/resources/articles/callbacks.md

 callback URL.
 The response body will contain Base64 encoded text signed with your signature secret.

+NOTE: The payload in the callback from SPiD made by HTTP POST 'Content-Type: text/plain'.

 NOTE: Your signature secret is **not** the same as your client secret (which is used for authentication).
 It is a different secret specifically used for signing requests and decoding signed responses.
 If you do not have a signing secret,